lassade/toctoc/README.md

-By enabling the `simd` feature, json (de)serialization will be done by the [simd_json](https://crates.io/crates/simd-json) crate, currely fastest (pure rust) json parsing crate avaliable.
+By enabling the `simd` feature, json (de)serialization will be done by the [simd_json](https://crates.io/crates/simd-json) crate, currently fastest (pure rust) json parsing crate available.

 ### Zero Copy (WIP)

-Like serde this lib supports zero copy load, for strings it works like intended, for bytes it may require move memory around to match struct aligment requeriments, since both json and bson arent zero copy formats.
+Like serde this lib supports zero copy load, for strings it works like intended, for bytes it may require move memory around to match struct alignment requirements, since both json and bson aren't zero copy formats.

 Miniserde (original)
 =========